Drug Enforcement Administration, Department of Justice.

 |Oxycodone (for conversion)||2,453,400||no change.|

 |Oxymorphone (for conversion)||20,962,000||no change.|

 |List I Chemicals|

-The Deputy Administrator further proposes that aggregate production quotas for all other schedule I and II controlled substances included in 21 CFR 1308.11 and 1308.12 remain at zero.
-Pursuant to 21 CFR 1303.13 and 21 CFR 1315.13, upon consideration of the relevant factors, the Deputy Administrator may adjust the 2014 aggregate production quotas and assessment of annual needs as needed.
+The Acting Administrator further proposes that aggregate production quotas for all other schedule I and II controlled substances included in 21 CFR 1308.11 and 1308.12 remain at zero.
+In accordance with 21 CFR 1303.13 and 21 CFR 1315.13, upon consideration of the relevant factors, the Acting Administrator may adjust the 2018 aggregate production quotas and assessment of annual needs as needed.

-Pursuant to 21 CFR 1303.11(c) and 1315.11(d), any interested person may submit written comments on or objections to these proposed determinations.
-Based on comments received in response to this notice, the Deputy Administrator may hold a public hearing on one or more issues raised.
-21 CFR 1303.11(c) and 1515.11(e).
-In the event the Deputy Administrator decides to hold such a hearing, the Deputy Administrator will publish a notice of the hearing in the Federal Register.
-After consideration of any comments or objections, or after a hearing, if one is held, the Deputy Administrator will issue and publish in the Federal Register a final order establishing any adjustment of 2014 aggregate production quota for each basic class of controlled substance and established assessment of annual needs for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine.
-21 CFR 1303.11(c) and 1315.11(f).
+After consideration of any comments or objections, or after a hearing, if one is held, the Acting Administrator will issue and publish in the Federal Register a final order establishing any adjustment of 2018 aggregate production quotas for each basic class of controlled substances in schedules I and II and established assessment of annual needs for the list I chemicals ephedrine, pseudoephedrine, and phenylpropanolamine, 21 CFR 1303.13(c) and 1315.13(f).